Olga Korbut: Legacy

-Korbut, who has won four Olympic gold medals, is best known for her move, the Korbut flip, a backflip performed on the uneven parallel bars, starting from a standing position on the high bar and then catching the same bar from below on the under swing.
-She also achieved the flip on the 4" balance bar onto the straddle position and later the flip landing on her feet.
-Named after Korbut since she was the first to perform the skill at an international competition in 1972, the move has since been made illegal in the Olympic Code of Points.
+Korbut is best known for one of her eponymous moves, the Korbut flip, a backflip performed on the uneven parallel bars, starting from a standing position on the high bar and then catching the same bar from below on the under swing.
+Named after Korbut since she was the first to perform the skill at an international competition in 1972, the move has since been made illegal in the Code of Points, as standing on the bars is no longer allowed.

 After the 1972 Olympic competition, she also met United States President Richard Nixon at the White House.
 About the meeting, Korbut said: "He told me that my performance in Munich did more for reducing the political tension during the Cold War between our two countries than the embassies were able to do in five years."
 In addition to greatly publicizing gymnastics worldwide, she also contributed to a marked change in the tenor of the sport itself.
 Prior to 1972, the athletes were generally older and the focus was on elegance rather than acrobatics.
 In the decade after Korbut's Olympic debut, the emphasis was reversed.
 Korbut, in her 1972, gold-medal Olympics, at and 82 lb, exemplified the deliberate and purposeful trend toward smaller women in the sport.

 Her 1972 Olympic achievement earned her the BBC Overseas Sports Personality of the Year and ABC's Wide World of Sports title of Athlete of the Year.
 In a UK poll conducted by Channel 4 in 2002 the public voted "Olga Korbut charms the world" No.46 in the list of the 100 Greatest Sporting Moments.

 With her display of artistry and grace, Korbut, along with Nadia Comăneci, brought unprecedented popularity to the sport in the early to mid-1970s, attributes which are now seen as a lost art in gymnastics with athleticism taking precedence.